trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/run-baker.md

 :::

-1. Optional: Set up a remote signer to secure the keys that the baker uses as described in [Signer](https://tezos.gitlab.io/user/key-management.html#signer) in the Octez documentation.
+1. Optional: Set up a remote signer to secure the keys that the baker uses as described in [Signer](https://octez.tezos.com/docs/user/key-management.html#signer) in the Octez documentation.

 1. Run a baking daemon with the following arguments:

    - Use the consensus key, not the baker key, if you are using a consensus key
    - Pass the URL to your DAL node with the `--dal-node` argument
-   - Pass the `--liquidity-baking-toggle-vote` argument; for more information, see [Liquidity baking](https://tezos.gitlab.io/active/liquidity_baking.html) in the Octez documentation
+   - Pass the `--liquidity-baking-toggle-vote` argument; for more information, see [Liquidity baking](https://octez.tezos.com/docs/active/liquidity_baking.html) in the Octez documentation
-   - Pass the `--adaptive-issuance-vote` argument; for more information, see [Adaptive Issuance and Staking](https://tezos.gitlab.io/active/adaptive_issuance.html) in the Octez documentation
+   - Pass the `--adaptive-issuance-vote` argument; for more information, see [Adaptive issuance](https://octez.tezos.com/docs/active/adaptive_issuance.html) in the Octez documentation

    For example: